Advocacy for World Languages

 Advocacy can mean anything from political action to a class activity that makes a good news item on the school website.
 What can you do to strengthen your world language program and promote multilingualism overall?

-The Padlet collection below began as a discussion board prompt in FLT 817 in Spring 2022.
-It includes resources on policy and policy makers, but many of them are here entirely to help language educators like you or your colleagues make the case to your program’s many stakeholders that language learning and multilingualism should receive as much support as they can give.
+The Padlet collection below began as a discussion board prompt in FLT 817 in Spring 2022 and has been growing ever since.
+The resources collected here are primarily intended to help language educators like you or your colleagues make the case to your program’s many stakeholders that language learning and multilingualism should receive as much support as they can give.

 I hope it will be helpful to you, feel free to share, and let us know ([email protected]) if you want to recommend other posts for this board.
 Thanks for all your advocacy, past and potential!